 Yes.
 Several of the coming All hands are now planned and scheduled to happen outside of the US, for example in Canada and Germany.
-But I will not be there to experience them since I've quit Mozilla.
+But I will not be there to experience them since I quit Mozilla in December 2018.

 Unfortunately, there is no reason to suspect or hope so.

 I emailed them in July 2019 just to make sure they just hadn't forgot about my case or similar over the past year, and I received their reply on August 1st 2019.
 The response said "I have forwarded your email to my supervisor to highlight the problem." - but then nothing more came.

 I emailed them again on January 28, 2020.